 Within six months of the completion of the empirical paper, a student must constitute their Dissertation Committee.
 The committee consists of the Dissertation Chair and three additional Dissertation Committee members, two from within the criminal justice faculty and one member from outside the criminal justice program.
-The Dissertation Committee Chair, who supervises the investigation, must be a member of the graduate faculty and must have been approved for supervising doctoral research.
+The Dissertation Committee Chair, who supervises the investigation, must be a member of the full time graduate faculty in the School of Criminal Justice (https://rscj.newark.rutgers.edu/people/faculty/) and must have been approved for supervising doctoral research.
 The outside member must be approved by the SCJ Dean and can be a member of the Rutgers graduate faculty or a suitable scholar outside Rutgers.
 To establish the Dissertation Committee, students are responsible for the completion of the form Appointment of the Dissertation Committee.